 Based on American Red Cross standards for first aid and cardiopulmonary resuscitation.
 Instruction and skills practice for sudden illness/emergencies is provided.
 Two hours lecture.

 HEALTH EDUCATION

-Application of current principles and facts pertaining to healthful, effective living.
-Personal health problems and needs of a student.
+PERSONAL HEALTH 2 credits (5 clinical hours) Application of current principles and facts pertaining to healthful, effective living.
+Personal health problems and needs of a

 ACCOUNTANCY